hasibzunair/learn-mlops/README.md

 ## Todos

-* https://mlflow.org/docs/latest/tutorials-and-examples/tutorial.html (Project to do: Train dog cat classifier with this way)
+* https://mlflow.org/docs/latest/tutorials-and-examples/tutorial.html (Project to do: Train dog cat classifier with this way), when done move it down in Things to Learn notes.
 * Brainstorm project idea

 ## Goals